MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/cosa-overview.md

 ### <a href="" id="settings"></a> What are the settings that MOs can specify in COSA?

 The settings are largely the same as what MOs configured in apndatabase.xml, with a few exceptions and new additions.
-For details, see the tables in [Planning your COSA/APN database submission](planning-your-cosa-apn-database-submission.md).
+For details, see the tables in [Planning your desktop COSA/APN database submission](planning-your-desktop-cosa-apn-database-submission.md).

 ### <a href="" id="events"></a> What events trigger the application of new MO settings?